adam-bartholomew/encode-message/readme.md

 Syllable dataset downloaded from [Kaggle](https://www.kaggle.com/datasets/schwartstack/english-phonetic-and-syllable-count-dictionary?resource=download)

 ### File Overview:
-__main.py__ - Contains the encryption and decryption functionality used by the flask app.
+__messaging.py__ - Contains the encryption and decryption functionality used by the flask app.

 __app.py__ - The Flask application controller.